Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsubsection{Generalized DPL model (GDPL)}

-An analytical investigation of the 1-D nonequilibrium heat transfer in biological tissues during laser irradiation has been established by solving the generalized dual phase lag (GDPL) equation~\cite{Hooshmand20151}.
-The problem includes the non-homogeneous, time-dependent laser heat source.
-The GDPL is worked out by volume averaging the local instantaneous energy equation for blood and tissue.
-Then, the derived energy equation can be treated by applying the separation of variables and Duhamel's superposition integral method for both absorbing and scattering tissues.
-The obtained temperature from the generalized DPL equation is lower from the one attained via the classical DPL Pennes bioheat transfer.
+An analytical investigation of the 1D nonequilibrium heat transfer in biological tissues during laser irradiation has been established by solving the generalized dual-phase-lag (GDPL) equation \cite{Hooshmand20151}.
+The problem includes a non-homogeneous, time-dependent laser heat source.
+The GDPL is worked out by volume averaging the local instantaneous energy equation for blood and tissue { eliminating the blood temperature at the end.
+Then, the derived energy equation for the tissue temperature} can be treated by applying the separation of variables and Duhamel's superposition integral method for both absorbing and scattering tissues.
+The obtained temperature from the generalized DPL equation is lower than the one which is attained via the classical Pennes bioheat transfer.
 This reduction is attributed to contemplated heat convection between the blood vessels and the tissue.
-This research concludes that the generalized DPL equation reduces to the classical Pennes heat conduction equation by letting both $\tau_T$ and $\tau_q$ equal to zero.
-This finding is in agreement with the work by Afrin \emph{et al.}~\cite{Afrin2012} and is also re-emphasized in~\cite{Ziaei2016}.
+This research concludes that the generalized DPL equation reduces to the classical Pennes heat conduction equation by letting both $\tau_T$ and $\tau_q$ equal to zero. { This is straightforward as, in that case, the time delays disappear.
+Also, when both time delays are equal, Fourier's solution is recovered, similarly when Fourier resonance occurs in the GK equation.} This finding is in agreement with the work by Afrin \emph{et al.} \cite{Afrin2012} and is also emphasized in \cite{Ziaei2016}.